2010 Heluva Good! Sour Cream Dips 400

 The 2010 Heluva Good!
 Sour Cream Dips 400 was a NASCAR Sprint Cup Series stock car race that was held on June 13, 2010, at Michigan International Speedway in Brooklyn, Michigan.
 Contested over 200 laps, it was the fifteenth race of the 2010 Sprint Cup Series season.
 The race was won by Denny Hamlin for the Joe Gibbs Racing team.
 Kasey Kahne finished second, and Kurt Busch, who started first, clinched third.

 Pole position driver Busch maintained his lead into the first turn to begin the race, but Jamie McMurray, who started in the second position on the grid, passed him to lead the first lap.
 Hamlin soon became the leader and would lead a race high of 123 laps.
 On the final restart, Hamlin started beside Kahne.
 Hamlin held onto first to claim his first Sprint Cup Series win at Michigan and his fifth of the season.

 There were four cautions and nineteen lead changes among nine different drivers throughout the course of the race.
 The result left Kevin Harvick in the first position in the Drivers' Championship, twenty-two points ahead of second place driver Kyle Busch and forty-seven ahead of Denny Hamlin.
 Chevrolet maintained its lead in the Manufacturers' Championship, six points ahead of Toyota and thirty-eight ahead of Dodge, with twenty-one races remaining in the season.
 A total of 95,000 people attended the race, while 4.3 million watched it on television.

 Report

 Background

 Michigan International Speedway, the race track where the race was held.

-Michigan International Speedway is one of six superspeedways to hold NASCAR races, the others being Daytona International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
-The standard track at Michigan International Speedway is a four-turn superspeedway that is 2 mi long.
-The track's turns are banked at eighteen degrees, while the front stretch, the location of the finish line, is banked at twelve degrees.
-The back stretch, has a five degree banking.
-Michigan International Speedway can seat up to 119,500 people.

 Before the race, Kevin Harvick led the Drivers' Championship with 2,063 points, and Kyle Busch stood in second with 2,044 points.
 Denny Hamlin was third in the Drivers' Championship with 1,927 points, Matt Kenseth was fourth with 1,893 points, and Kurt Busch was in fifth with 1,881 points.
 In the Manufacturers' Championship, Chevrolet was leading with 100 points, twelve points ahead of their rival Toyota.
 Dodge, with 61 points, was three points ahead of Ford in the battle for third.
 Mark Martin was the race's defending champion.